1602/compound/README.md

 Routing
 -------

-Now we do not have to tediously describe REST rotes for each resource, enough to write in `config / routes.js` code like this:
+Now we do not have to tediously describe REST rotes for each resource, enough to write in `config/routes.js` code like this:

     exports.routes = function (map) {
         map.resources('posts', function (post) {